-For more information see of Evolve Strategy on pages
+For more information see ou Evolve Strategy on pages 16 to 17 what we do on page 18

 Our global diversified contract models

 Around 70% of the Group's revenue is generated from contracts.
 The remaining circa 30% of revenue comes from individual passengers directly purchasing tickets from the Group without any contractual arrangement in place.